SS William C. Moreland: Service history and final voyage

 Ennes and two crewmen took a yawl ashore by 23:30 to notify both Becker and the surfboat crew from the Portage Life–Saving Station of the grounding by wire and telephone respectively.
 The surfboat crew and Ennes both arrived on the scene at roughly 03:00 on 19 October.
 At roughly 07:00, the beginnings of a storm encroached upon the wrecked William C. Moreland from the north-northeast, gradually worsening until achieving gale force winds by 12:00.
-The severe weather conditions necessitated the evacuation of the 25 stranded crewmen by the lifesaving crew over the course of two trips to the shore, removing 12 on the first, and 13 on the second.
+The severe weather conditions necessitated the evacuation of the 25 stranded crewmen over the course of two trips to the shore, removing 12 on the first, and 13 on the second.
 Prior to departing William C. Morelands wreck, her crew filled her ballast tanks to prevent her from suffering possible further damage through her hull pounding on the reef during the storm.

-Between 04:00 and 05:00 on 20 October, the wind had dissipated somewhat, leading to the lifesavers transporting five crewmen (Ennes, the mate, engineer, oiler and steward) back to the grounded freighter at around 08:00.
-It had become apparent that the previous night's storm had pushed William C. Moreland further onto the reef, her cargo holds were flooded, and her midsection had developed a pronounced sag.
+Between 04:00 and 05:00 on 20 October, the wind had dissipated somewhat, and five crewmen (Ennes, the mate, engineer, oiler and steward) were taken back to the grounded freighter at around 08:00.
+It was apparent that the previous night's storm had pushed William C. Moreland further onto the reef, her cargo holds were flooded, and her midsection had developed a pronounced sag.
 Since the engine and boiler rooms remained free of water, her crew attempted to raise steam.
-Shortly afterwards, William C. Morelands hull fractured between the 10th and 11th hatches, leading to the removal of those remaining on board.
+Shortly afterwards, William C. Morelands hull fractured between the 10th and 11th hatches, and those on board left the ship.
 At 14:00, her hull broke again, this time between the 22nd and 23rd hatches.
-She was the sixteenth vessel to run aground on Sawtooth Reef in as many years.
+At the time, she was the sixteenth vessel to run aground on Sawtooth Reef.